Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 - Pick OU: Over (139.5)

-Marquette has gone 3-2-0 against the spread, while Wisconsin's ATS record this season is 3-4-0.
-In terms of hitting the over, games involving the Golden Eagles are 2-3-0 and the Badgers are 3-4-0.
+Marquette is 3-2-0 against the spread this season compared to Wisconsin's 3-4-0 ATS record.
+A total of two out of the Golden Eagles' games this season have hit the over, and three of the Badgers' games have gone over.
 The two teams combine to score 155.3 points per game, 15.8 more points than this matchup's total.

 Sportsbook Promo Codes